influencer marketing · dallas

 New York tends to win on finance and luxury.

-We do not have a confirmed city-by-city rate comparison, so judge on roster fit and audience, not a published median.
+We do not have a confirmed city-by-city rate comparison, so judge on roster fit and audience first.

 How do I shortlist Dallas creators for my brand?

-Start from category and engagement, not follower count.
+Start from category and engagement before follower count.

 Dallas creators cluster in lifestyle, food, and beauty, so match your product to the niche first, then to engagement rate.